zhonghan721/tp/docs/DeveloperGuide.md

       Use Case Ends.

 * 1b.
+User specifies customer field in command.
+    * 1b1.
+DMS displays a list of deliveries filtered by the specified customer.

+      Use Case Ends.

+* 1c.
+User specifies delivery date field in command.
+    * 1c1.
+DMS displays a list of deliveries filtered by the specified delivery date.

+      Use Case Ends.

+* 1d.
+User specifies both status and customer fields.
+    * 1c1.
+DMS displays a list of deliveries filtered by the specified status and customer.

+      Use Case Ends.

+* 1e.
+User specifies both status and delivery date fields.
+    * 1e1.
+DMS displays a list of deliveries filtered by the specified status and delivery date.

+      Use Case Ends.

+* 1f.
+User specifies both customer and delivery date fields.
+    * 1f1.
+DMS displays a list of deliveries filtered by the specified customer and delivery date.

+      Use Case Ends.

+* 1g.
 User specifies sort field in command.
     * 1b1.
 DMS displays a list of all deliveries sorted by the specified sort order.

       Use Case Ends.

-* 1c.
-User Specifies both status and sort fields.
+* 1h.
+User Specifies both filter fields and sort fields.
     * 1c1.
-DMS displays a list of deliveries filtered by the specified status and sorted by the specified sort order.
+DMS displays a list of deliveries filtered by the specified filters and then delivery date sorted by the specified sort order.

-      Use Case Ends.
+      Use Case Ends.---

----

 #### **Use case:** UC18 - Delivery List for the Day